doncandela/mgah/mgah.md

 - **Apptainer** is a **container** system that allows user code and most of its dependencies (OS version, packages like NumPy) to be packaged together into a single large "image" file, which should then be usable  without modification or detailed environment configuration on many different computer systems from a Linux PC to a large cluster.

 - High-performance Computing (**HPC**) typically refers to using a large cluster of connected computers assembled and maintained by Universities and other organizations for the use of their communities.
-This document only discusses an HPC cluster running Linux and managed by  **Slurm** scheduling software, with  the the **UMass Unity cluster** as the specific HPC system used here.
+This document only discusses an HPC cluster running Linux and managed by  **Slurm** scheduling software, with  the the **UMass Unity cluster** as the specific HPC system described here.

 Although there may be some information useful for the following topics, this document **does not cover:**